Calmarius/pl2019_3/README.md

 - ToInteger: just returns the stored value.
 - ToFloat: just returns the stored value converted to float.
 - ToString: turns the stored value into string.
 (In the C++ code I used the %d printf format).
-- Evaluate: Returns a reference itself.
+- Evaluate: Returns a reference to itself.

 ### Float node